COVID-19 Safety Protocol

 For volunteers and partners working with KOB during the COVID-19 pandemic.

-We recognize that information and guidelines are constantly shifting as we learn more about COVID-19.
+We recognize that information and guidelines are constantly shifting.
 These are recommendations, not mandated requirements.
 We urge you to first and foremost follow local and state guidelines.
-We also acknowledge that much about COVID-19 is unknown and there is no way to eliminate all risk from any activity that involves working with others.
+We also acknowledge that there is no way to eliminate all risk from any activity that involves working with others.
 Our goal is simply to use the best information we have to try to minimize that risk.

-- Always practice social distancing.
-Maintain a minimum of 6 feet between each volunteer (unless volunteers reside together in the same household).
+- Engage in social distancing.
+Maintain a minimum of 6 feet distance between each volunteer (unless volunteers reside together in the same household or work together in the same workplace).

 - Wear a mask during service.
-We encourage wearing a mask while volunteering outdoors, but it is up to your discretion depending on social distancing and who is volunteering with you.
+We encourage wearing a mask while volunteering outdoors, but it is up to your discretion depending on your vaccination status, social distancing practice, and who is volunteering with you.

 - Practice good hygiene.
 Wash your hands thoroughly with soap and warm water for at least 40 seconds before and after your service.
-Wash your hands periodically during any activity that could lead to exposure.
 Use hand sanitizer periodically and when hand washing is unavailable.

 - Be mindful of your personal health.
-If you or anyone you have been in contact with has experienced a fever, cough, sneezing, or any other symptoms that potentially could be related to COVID-19, stay home.
+If you are experiencing a fever, cough, sneezing, or any other symptoms that potentially could be related to COVID-19, stay home.

-- Self-monitor for at least 14 days after the service/event.
+- Self-monitor after the service.
 If you begin to experience any COVID-19 related-symptoms, it is important to notify everyone in your volunteer group and KOB immediately to prevent the potential spread of the virus.

 Additional KOB Safety Measures

-- Staff will provide a safe, socially-distanced supply pickup/dropoff process for volunteers.
+- Upon special request, staff will provide a contact-free supply pickup/dropoff process for volunteers.

 - After each use, KOB staff will thoroughly disinfect volunteer supplies.